medvied/mze/mze.rst

     * - R.search.shortcut
       - Search shortcuts MUST be supported.
 Example: "m " is typed, search engine assumes that it's "mze", not "m".
+    * - R.text.highlight
+      - A highligh record MUST be supported.
+Highlight record is a part of another text record that is important for the purpose of the highlight.
+        Example: a record is full dmesg output, the highlight is a few lines in one place and a few lines in another place that are symptoms of a bug.

 Design